caicohr/real-time-uta-gtfs-pipeline/docs/part4_gtfs_realtime_polling_and_kinesis.md

 ## Overview

-This document explains the implementation and deployment of the GTFS Realtime polling service for the Utah Transit Authority (UTA).
-The purpose of this component is to retrieve live vehicle location data at regular intervals and prepare it for downstream streaming and analytics.
+This document explains the implementation and deployment of the complete GTFS Realtime polling and streaming pipeline for the Utah Transit Authority (UTA).
+This integrated system retrieves live vehicle location data from the UTA GTFS endpoint, processes it into clean JSON format, and immediately streams it into Amazon Kinesis Data Streams for downstream real-time analytics.

-The polling service performs the following functions:
+The complete pipeline performs the following functions:

-- Polls the UTA GTFS Realtime Vehicle Positions API
+- **Polls** the UTA GTFS Realtime Vehicle Positions API every minute
-- Decodes the binary Protocol Buffers feed
+- **Decodes** the binary Protocol Buffers feed
-- Extracts key fields for each vehicle
+- **Extracts** key fields for each vehicle (id, route, position, timestamps)
-- Formats the data into JSON-ready structures
+- **Formats** the data into clean JSON dictionaries
+- **Streams** all records into Amazon Kinesis Data Streams for downstream consumption
- - Runs automatically every 1 minute using AWS Lambda and EventBridge
+- **Runs automatically** every 1 minute using AWS Lambda and EventBridge

-This component completes Part 3: Polling of the project pipeline.
-A separate team member is responsible for Part 4: Streaming the Data to Kinesis.
+This component completes both **Part 3 (Polling)** and **Part 4 (Streaming)** of the project pipeline as a unified, production-ready system that continuously feeds fresh vehicle data into the data lake.

 ---